edgexfoundry/edgex-docs/docs_src/design/legacy-requirements/device-service.md

 The default device service `Name` is to be hardcoded into every device service implementation.
 A suffix may be added to this name at runtime by means of commandline option or environment variable.
+Service names must be unique in a particular EdgeX instance; the suffix mechanism allows for running multiple instances of a given device service.

 The `Description` and `Labels` are configured in the `[Service]` section of the device service configuration.